UsKba/Biblioteca-Backend/README.md

 - [ ] Ver 'Deletar' user

-- [ ] 'should not be able to index invites where you are not the recipient' tests change message
+- [ ] 'should not be able to index invites where you are not the receiver' tests change message
 - [ ] organizar o readme

 ## Coisas pra fazer depois